rlucioni/recipes/recipes/chili-oil.md

 ## Ingredients

-- 12-16 dried Chinese chilies
+- 12-16 dried red chili peppers
-- 2 teaspoons Sichuan peppercorns
+- 2 teaspoons green and/or red Sichuan peppercorns
 - 1 star anise
 - 1/2 cup vegetable oil

 ## Instructions

-1. Toast spices in the microwave for two increments of 10 seconds each.
-2. Grind chilies and peppercorns in a spice grinder until the consistency of red pepper flakes.
+1. Grind chilies and peppercorns in a spice grinder until the consistency of red pepper flakes.
-3. Add ground spices and star anise to a small saucepan.
-4. Heat oil in a skillet until almost smoking (around 300°F).
+2. In a small pot, heat 1/2 cup oil.
+It's hot enough if you dip a chopstick in and see 🎶tiny bubbles🎶.
+Should _not_ be smoking hot!
+You'll burn the spices.
-5. Pour hot oil over spices and stir.
-Spices should sizzle vigorously.
+3. Kill heat, add peppers, peppercorns, and star anise, and stir.
+Should sizzle vigorously.
-6. Allow to cool, remove the star anise, and transfer to a jar.
+4. Allow to cool, then remove the star anise.

-7. Store in the refrigerator for up to 6 months.
+Can be kept in the refrigerator for up to 6 months.